modabas/ModEndpoints/README.md

 A WebResultEndpoint implementation, after handling request, maps the [business result](https://github.com/modabas/ModResults) of HandleAsync method to an IResult depending on the result type, state and failure type (if any).
 Mapping behaviour can be modified or replaced with a custom one.

-- WebResultEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a response model as body of Minimal Api IResult if successful.
+- WebResultEndpoint&lt;TRequest, TResponse&gt;: Has a request model, supports request validation and returns a response model as body of Minimal Api IResult if successful.
 - WebResultEndpoint&lt;TRequest&gt;: Has a request model, supports request validation, doesn't have a response model to return within Minimal Api IResult.
-- WebResultEndpointWithEmptyRequest&lt;TResultValue&gt;: Doesn't have a request model and returns a response model as body of Minimal Api IResult if successful.
+- WebResultEndpointWithEmptyRequest&lt;TResponse&gt;: Doesn't have a request model and returns a response model as body of Minimal Api IResult if successful.
 - WebResultEndpointWithEmptyRequest: Doesn't have a request model, doesn't have a response model to return within Minimal Api IResult.

 When result returned from handler method is in Ok state, default WebResultEndpoint response mapping behaviour is: